leingang/humanbingo/README.md

 -------

 Derek Bruff wrote a ColdFusion script to create bingo pages as HTML in 2006.
 I (MPL) used it as an excuse to learn python.
-I have been using it since 2007.
+I have been using it since 2007, and finally uploaded to github in 2013.

 Usage
 -----